 The surgeon would mark on your body the area where fat is to be removed.
-He or she would then:
+They would then:

-- inject this area with a solution containing anaesthetic and medication, to reduce blood loss, bruising and swelling
+- inject this area with a solution containing anaesthetic and medicine, to reduce blood loss, bruising and swelling

 - break up the fat cells using high-frequency vibrations, a weak laser pulse or a high-pressure water jet